Vertical sleeve gastrectomy is surgery to help with weight loss. The surgeon removes a large portion of your stomach.

 You will receive general anesthesia before this surgery.
-This will make you sleep and keep you pain-free.
+This is medicine that keeps you asleep and pain-free.

 The surgery is usually done using a tiny camera that is placed in your belly.
 This type of surgery is called laparoscopy.
 The camera is called a laparoscope.
 It allows your surgeon to see inside your belly.

 Weight-loss surgery may increase your risk of gallstones.
 Your surgeon may recommend having a cholecystectomy.
 This is surgery to remove the gallbladder.
 It may be done before the weight-loss surgery or at the same time.

 Weight-loss surgery may be an option if you are very obese and have not been able to lose weight through diet and exercise.